MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 :::image type="content" source="media/post-install-flyout.png" alt-text="The post-install flyout dialog box with options for Pin to Taskbar, Pin to Start, Create Desktop Shortcut, and Auto-Start on Device Login" lightbox="media/post-install-flyout.png":::

 This feature is being rolled out gradually to all users.
-In the meantime, if you'd like to use this feature, navigate to `edge://flags` and enable the flag **Web Apps Post Install Dialog**.
+In the meantime, if you'd like to use this feature, go to `edge://flags` and enable the flag **Web Apps Post Install Dialog**.

 ### Restore Web Apps